qflowsystems/docs.qflow.com/docs/using-add-ins/pdf-security.md

 ## Encrypted

-Encrypted documents require a password to edit the document, which prevents the add-in from manipulating the PDF in ways that are required to do anything other than add the document to Q-Action.
+Encrypted documents require a password to edit the document, which prevents the add-in from manipulating the PDF in ways that are required to do anything other than add the document to QAction.

-The user will still be able to check out an encrypted document, make changes in Acrobat, and then check in the document using Q-Action directly, but will not be able to check the document in through the Add-In.
+The user will still be able to check out an encrypted document, make changes in Acrobat, and then check in the document using QAction directly, but will not be able to check the document in through the Add-In.

 Encrypted documents will have security settings like this: